K-Gutierrez/LpColonizationIsland/README.md

 perl HMMER-Evalue.pl

-# Ordering the table out-HMMER-1-3.order.txt according to the Lp Tree
+# Adding missing Lp genomes (Genomes that did not have any HMMER- hits) to the file out-HMMER-1-3.order.txt based on the Lp-DB

-bash OrderingHMMERTable.sh
+bash CompletingLpDB.sh

 The input files are:
 	- Order_LpTree.txt
 	- out-HMMER-1-3.order.txt

+# Ordering the table out-HMMER-1-3.order.txt according to the Lp Tree

 ```

 b) Using raw data obtained from SRA-NCBI